 Some companies already recognise the potential in evaluating a broader range of impacts.
 Although they’ve not yet taken a ‘total’ perspective, their initiatives show that they understand they’re making a bigger impact and contribution than their financials alone can convey.
 Here are some examples:

 PwC is a people and knowledge-based organisation, whose main operations are professional services to companies around the world.
 As such, our environmental impacts are modest.
-But we hadn’t fully appreciated the implications of our UK business on different stakeholder groups until we measured it – for the first time – this year.
-Now, we’ve published a comprehensive, ‘total impact’ analysis, in our 2013 UK Corporate Sustainability report, where we also share the details of what it means and what we’re doing as a result.
+But we hadn’t fully appreciated the implications of our UK business on different stakeholder groups until we measured it.
+We measured our total impact for the first time in 2013 and have updated our analysis, in our 2014 UK Corporate Sustainability report, where we also share the details of what it means and what we’re doing as a result.

 Measuring our ‘total impact’ was partly about ‘walking the talk’ so that we have first-hand experience of what it takes, and to inform our advice to clients.
 It’s part of our commitment to be a catalyst for change.
 Ian Powell, Chairman and Senior Partner says “Our ‘Total Impact’ method pioneers a better way to understand the value businesses generate and to inform decisions to ensure long term success.”